 - While the Community Loan Fund has not lost any lender's funds, past performance is no guarantee of future performance.

-- Investments in the Community Loan Fund cannot be redeemed before their due date and there is no known market to sell or trade them before maturity.
+- Investments in the Community Loan Fund cannot be redeemed before their due date and there is no known secondary market in which to sell or trade them before maturity.

 Interest paid is reported to the IRS and will be taxed by state and federal governments.